 - 1 cup mozzarella cheese, shredded

-Make two lengthwise cuts on the top of the rolls, (like an X) making sure that the base of the bread remains attached, so not cutting all the way through.
+- Make two lengthwise cuts on the top of the rolls (like an X), making sure that the base of the bread remains attached, so as not to cut all the way through.

-In a small bowl combine oil, salt, parsley, and chives.
+- In a small bowl combine melted butter, salt, and parsley.

-Brush the insides of the bread with the oil mixture, reserving some for brushing the outside of the bread at the end.
+- Brush the insides of the bread with the butter, reserving some for brushing the outside of the bread at the end.

-Using a pastry brush, brush the remaining oil mixture on the outside of the bread loaves.
+- Using a pastry brush, brush the remaining butter mixture on the outsides of the bread loaves.